PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - If past exam papers are available, provide these through the Library’s collection of [digitised past exam papers](https://yorsearch.york.ac.uk/primo-explore/collectionDiscovery?vid=44YORK-NUI&collectionId=81340096600001381).
     - Placeholders for this content are provided in site templates.

-??? recommended "4.6 Recommended: Signpost students to where they can get help with the assessment or submission."
+??? recommended "4.6 Recommended: Signpost students to where they can get help with the assessment task or submission."

     This information can be included in departmental templates.